-Remembering her in his memoirs fifty years later, Walter Dew claimed that he knew her quite well by site and told of how he had often seen her "parading along Commercial Street, between Flower and Dean Street and Aldgate, or along Whitechapel Road."
+Remembering her in his memoirs fifty years later, Walter Dew claimed that he knew her quite well by sight and told of how he had often seen her "parading along Commercial Street, between Flower and Dean Street and Aldgate, or along Whitechapel Road."

 She was, he continued, "usually in the company of two or three of her kind, fairly neatly dressed and invariably wearing a clean white apron, but no hat."

 She appears to have been well liked in the area, and the only bad thing those who knew her could find to say about her was that she was occasionally tipsy.

 For the eight months prior to her death she had been renting a room in Miller’s Court, off Dorset Street in Spitalfields.

 Until two weeks before her murder, she had been living there with an unemployed Billingsgate fish porter named Joseph Barnet.
 His lack of earnings meant that the rent on the room was in arrears, and Mary had resorted to prostitution.

 This led to arguments between them, and during one particularly heated exchange - apparently when Mary was tipsy - a pane of glass in the window by the door had been broken.
 The window was stuffed with newspaper and rags, and was covered by an old coat.